How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Bjorn Cumps - "Some major banks try and introduce one gamification element such as a progress bar, but alone it is not so effective.
 Customers are not stupid, they immediately see through it when gamification is just cosmetic."

-For gamification to work its magic, Bjorn says you must have a “global approach”.
+For gamification to work its magic and truly innovate in finance, Bjorn says you must have a “global approach”.
 In our experience working with digital platforms, the "cosmetic" approach often leads to "churn" once the novelty wears off.
+Day 30 app user retention across banking hovers around 11.5%[2], highlighting the urgent need for a cohesive strategy to prevent users from abandoning apps.
 Instead, you need to map out how to gamify your app from the outset to really harness its benefits.
-This is especially true as embedded finance value has grown 10x since 2020, meaning your "game" must now compete with voice banking and wearable tech interfaces.

 Need a gamification strategy that works for you?
 Book a custom workshop & go home with an actionable gamification roadmap!